informalsystems/quartz/docs/neutrond_setup.md

 > Note - We highly recommend setting up `neutrond` with the docker image provided.
 However, we have provided these detailed instructions in case you wanted to take a deeper look.

 Quartz expects to interact with a CosmWasm-based blockchain.
 The default/archetypal binary is `neutrond`.
-We have included instructions for `wasmd`, but it is not supported in the cli today.

 Here we describe how to get setup from scratch or how to use an existing `neutrond` binary/network you have access to.